A. Dirk Moses: Research

 Taken as a whole, Moses' work engages in a critical history of modernity on several fronts.
 In his book, German Intellectuals and the Nazi Past (2007), Moses examined the West German phenomenon of "coming to terms with the past", arguing that it assumed the status of a universal model for liberal internationalism.
 At the same time, he recovered Raphael Lemkin's broad understanding of genocide and applied it to the ignored case of settler colonialism.
 He has written extensively on the genocides of indigenous peoples in Australia and Canada, and he has integrated the Nazi Third Reich and Holocaust into a global context of empire building and counterinsurgency.
 This work, particularly the anthology Empire, Colony, Genocide (2008), is widely cited and has helped set new research agendas.

 Moses has written extensively about the applicability of the term genocide on Australian frontier violence and the Holocaust.
 For instance, he edited Genocide and Settler Society: Frontier Violence and Stolen Aboriginal Children in Australian History (2004).
 This book collects illustrations of Australian genocide and positions them in a larger universal context.
 Moses shows how colonial violence unfolds by explaining it as form of extreme counterinsurgency.

 Moses describes genocide as a "politicized concept that distorts historical understanding through manipulation of truth" (War and Genocide book series, 2004).
 He also highlights limitations of the term genocide, suggesting how "historians can deploy it in the service of scholarship" (War and Genocide, 2012).
 This view is elaborated in The Problems of Genocide: Permanent Security and the Language of Transgression (2021).
 In it Moses argues that international criminal law as well as genocide remembrance and prevention occlude the strategic logic of mass violence that secured Western global dominance over the past 500 years.
 Moses argues further that the concept of genocide's proximity to the Holocaust effectively depoliticizes the global understanding of civil war and anti-colonial struggles because it focuses on racial hatred.
 He argues that "atrocity crimes", with genocide as the "crime of crimes", screens out the actual security imperatives that drive state violence.

+Regarding his view that the term "genocide" is often misused for political purposes, Moses states:

+In the public consciousness of international law, you have a hierarchy with genocide at the top, so obviously victim groups want to go for the gold standard.
+That is appalling because crimes against humanity are themselves extremely serious.
+That's why [crimes against humanity] were a major indictment in the Nuremberg trials - they covered what is now called the Holocaust.